Grading undergoes multitude of changes: Bowers

 The Joys of Collecting column from the Sept.
-5, 2016, Monthly issue
+5, 2016, Monthly issue of Coin World:

 Connect with Coin World:

 In 1970, Photograde, by James F. Ruddy, was published and became a sensation.
 However, it did not go into the divisions within Mint State.